 Web Based Visualizations

 Web-based data visualization is becoming more popular across all industries.
-While you can always embed data visualizations or even entire dashboards using Power BI or Tableau, it looks a lot cleaner to have visualizations that are actually directly part of the web page.
+While you can always embed data visualizations or even entire dashboards using Power BI or Tableau, it looks cleaner to have visualizations that are part of the web page.
 It’s also typically easier to make the page mobile-friendly, and to make the visuals more interactive.

 Business illustrations by Storyset